agnesoft/adev/readme.md

 -   _Windows_: Clang 12 (LLVM) is unable to use MSVC's STL failing the build.
 [31/08/2021]
 -   _Linux_: GCC 11 is unable to use its own STL via header units failing the build.
 [31/08/2021]
+-   _Coverage_: LLVM instrumentation has difficulties with `if constexpr` and private module entities that means certain parts of code seem "uncovered" even though they are executed [29/09/2021]